 Header image courtesy of Louise

 Lunchtimes over weekdays can be a chaotic affair, especially in Central.
-But once you go up a little further up the hill, onto the slopes of Soho, you’ll find a lot more choices open for your picking.
+But once you go up a little further up the hill onto the slopes of Soho, you’ll find a lot more choices open for your picking.
 Trudging uphill in this insanely hot weather may not sound appealing, but you’ll have a nice meal at the end of it to look forward to!
-Here are some of the best lunch options in the area around Hollywood Road and further south, all under $200.
+Here are some of the best lunch options in the area between Hollywood Road and Aberdeen Street, all under $200.

 The Monogamous Chinese, 59 Caine Road, Soho | (+852) 2523 2872

 Despite its cheeky Chinese name—meaning to mutter surreptitiously to people—Chi Chi Cham is actually a Japanese izakaya concept, but decked out with Chinese decorations for a bit of a melded East Asian vibe.
 Most people go here for their skewers and small bites over happy hour drinks, but they also serve bento lunch sets.

 A deep-fried pork cutlet bento will only set you back by $68, though our pick is usually the Japanese grilled pork patty with layered egg & salmon roe ($108).
 Each bento set also comes with a salad and a crab meat miso soup, so it’s sure to fill you up.

 Chi Chi Cham, 53 Peel Street, Soho | (+852) 2386 9718